gosukiwi/vimo/lessons/lesson-2.md

 # Visual Mode
 Visual mode is basically what other editors call a "selection".
-In Vim, you can select manually by using the moving commands, select by line or select by block.
+In Vim, you can select character-wise, line-wise or block-wise.

-The first mode we can enter by pressing `v`, for _visual mode_.
+The first mode (character-wise) we can enter by pressing `v`, for _visual mode_.
 We can then use our regular moving commands, such as `h, j, k, l, b, w, gg, G, ^, $, etc`.

 Try selecting the text inside the quotes: "This is a demo text.
 Hello World!"